MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/03-automate-load-testing-actions.md

     az load create -n az2006loadtest -g az2006-rg --location $myLocation
     ```

-1. Run the following commands to retrieve your subscription ID.
-Be sure to copy and save the output from the commands, the subscription ID value is used later in this lab.
+1. Run the following commands to retrieve your subscription ID. **Note:** Be sure to copy and save the output from the commands, the subscription ID value is used later in this lab.

     ```
     subId=$(az account list --query "[?isDefault].id" --output tsv)